donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 I simply thought I would just copy and paste the equations written in the article.

-Note: The study uses the term "edge" to refer the bars in the bars-linkage rotational system, but in physics studies that involves a rotational system "bar" is a term more often used.
+Note: The study uses the term "edge" to refer the bars in the bar-linkage rotational system, but in physics studies that involves a rotational system "bar" is a term more often used.
 Hence, I am also going to use this term.

 ### Use of Dynamics